TDA-Jyamiti/Algos-cplxs-pers-modules/README.md

 `main.py` contains an example for a persistent sheaf over a simplicial complex (Example 24 in the paper).

+## Dependencies

+1. numpy

+2. scipy

 The code has been tested on `numpy 1.24.4` and `scipy 1.8.0`.

+## License

+THIS SOFTWARE IS PROVIDED "AS-IS".
+THERE IS NO WARRANTY OF ANY KIND.
+NEITHER THE AUTHORS NOR PURDUE UNIVERSITY WILL BE LIABLE FOR ANY DAMAGES OF ANY KIND, EVEN IF ADVISED OF SUCH POSSIBILITY.

+This software was developed (and is copyrighted by) the CGTDA research group at Purdue University.
+Please do not redistribute this software.
+This program is for academic research use only.

+## Citation

+The paper is accepted at SoCG 2024.